 The Tony Award-winning Hairspray, which spawned tours, a London production and a Hollywood movie version, got an extra spritz of glitter Nov.
 11: Original Tony Award-winning star Harvey Fierstein came back for the final eight weeks of the Broadway run.

+Four-time Tony Award winner Fierstein reprises his 2003 Tony-winning performance as "the dangerously devoted stage mother Edna Turnblad," for which he slipped into a drab housecoat — only to transform into a butterfly by Act Two.
+He won the Tony Award for Best Actor in a Musical for his turn as Turnblad.
+His mantel already includes Tonys for Best Play ( Torch Song Trilogy), Best Actor in a Play ( Torch Song Trilogy) and Best Book of a Musical ( La Cage aux Folles).
 In Hairspray, "it's 1962 — the '50s are out and change is in the air.
 Baltimore's Tracy Turnblad, a big girl with big hair and an even bigger heart, has only one passion — to dance.
 She wins a spot on the local TV dance program, 'The Corny Collins Show' and, overnight, is transformed from outsider to irrepressible teen celebrity.
 But can a trendsetter in dance and fashion vanquish the program's reigning princess, win the heart of heartthrob Link Larkin, and integrate a television show without denting her 'do?"

 Hairspray also features Karen Mason as Velma Von Tussle, Tevin Campbell as Seaweed J. Stubbs, Charlotte Crossley as Motormouth Maybelle, Kate Loprest as Amber Von Tussle, Ken Marks as Wilbur Turnblad, Kevin Meaney as Male Authority Figure, Susan Mosher as Female Authority Figure, Constantine Rousouli as Link Larkin, Niki Scalera as Penny Pingleton, Clarke Thorell as Corny Collins and Melissa VanPelt as Inez.